biophyser/ordering_automation/readme.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* I used [this code](https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2) to quickly figure out the Google Sheets API
+* I learned some basics about `selenium` [here](https://www.linkedin.com/pulse/how-easy-scraping-data-from-linkedin-profiles-david-craven/)